Bozkurt-FeyizAli/IoT-Parking-Barrier/README.md

 # Smart Parking Barrier System

 ## 1. Project Summary
-In small apartment buildings, finding a parking spot is hard and manual security checks are slow.
-This project fixes this with a smart barrier system using an ESP32.
-When a car arrives, an HC-SR04 distance sensor sees it.
-Owners scan an RFID card, and if it is valid, an SG-90 servo motor opens the gate.
-Inside, two IR sensors and LEDs show if the parking spots are free or full.
-A small OLED screen on the gate displays live information.
-Everything connects to the Arduino IoT Cloud.
-From a web page, an operator can monitor the parking spots or easily open the gate for visitors without a card.
+In small apartment buildings, finding a parking spot can be hard, and checking cars by hand takes a lot of time.
+This project solves that problem with a smart parking barrier using an ESP32.
+When a car arrives, an HC-SR04 distance sensor notices it.
+Car owners scan their RFID cards, and if the card is valid, a small SG-90 servo motor opens the gate.
+Inside the parking area, two IR sensors and LEDs show if the parking spots are free or full.
+There is also a small OLED screen on the gate to show live information.
+Everything is connected to the Arduino IoT Cloud.
+You can check parking spots or open the gate for visitors from a web page, even if they don’t have a card.

-## 2. Components List
+## 2. List of Parts

 * **Microcontroller:** ESP32
 * **Sensors:**
-  * HC-SR04 (Ultrasonic distance sensor)
+  * HC-SR04 (ultrasonic distance sensor)
-  * RC522 (RFID Reader)
+  * RC522 (RFID reader)
   * 2x IR Obstacle Sensors (FC-51)
 * **Display:** 0.96-inch I2C OLED (128x64)
-* **Actuators & Outputs:**
+* **Other Parts:**
   * SG-90 Servo Motor (opens the gate)
-  * 2x LEDs (Slot indicators)
+  * 2x LEDs (show if spots are free or full)
-* **Input:** Push Button (for manual exit or visitor entry)
+* **Button:** For opening the gate by hand or letting visitors in

 ## 3. Wiring Table & Diagram